Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Unify your social and email campaigns by getting started with Constant Contact.

-#3 – EngageBay Review — The Best for Improving Your Customer Support
+#3 – EngageBay Review — The Best Sales, Customer Service, and Marketing Automation Software

-How does marketing automation help your support team?
-EngageBay knows you can’t have sales, marketing, and support existing only in siloes, especially if you sell a product or service where post-sale engagement is every bit as crucial as getting to a sale in the first place.
+EngageBay knows you can’t have sales, marketing, and support exist in siloes.
+For a business trying to grow, post-sale engagement is every bit as crucial as getting to a sale in the first place.

-EngageBay’s automation tools can start from the moment a prospect expresses interest by joining your list.
-From there, through your sales funnel and beyond the purchase, this CRM can take care of routine touchpoints, nurturing, warming up, and more.
+EngageBay’s automation tools can start having an impact the moment a prospect expresses interest by joining your list.
+From there, through your sales funnel and beyond the purchase, you can automate many of the routine touchpoints, nurturing, warming up, and more.

 With all that information and interaction gathered, your support reps are well-prepared to handle anything your customers can throw at them with ease and grace.